 What is TEMPEST?
 And why should you be concerned about it?

-No, we are not talking about a Shakespeare play or a weather phenomenon.
 TEMPEST (Telecommunications Electronics Material Protected from Emanating Spurious Transmissions) is a government term that refers to the “unintended emissions from electronic equipment”.
 It is an unclassified US Government code word for compromising emanations; now called Emissions Security or EMSEC.

 Why Should You Be Concerned?

 The U.S. Government has been concerned that these unintended emissions are actually a threat vector or vulnerability in layman’s terms.
-Sophisticated receivers can capture the emissions and reconstruct images and or data from these electronic devices such as laptops, monitors, etc.
+Sophisticated receivers can capture the emissions and reconstruct images and or data from these electronic devices such as laptops, monitors, cell phones, etc.

 What Can You Do About It?